seengreat/MCP23017-SG-IO-E017/README.md

 |INTA 	|PA port interrupt pin	|P0(wiringpi number)|
 |INTB	|PB port interrupt pin	|P1(wiringpi number)|

-Table2-1 Definition of SG-IO-E017 and Raspberry Pi pin The Raspberry Pi is connected to the module, and the wiring diagram is shown in Table2-1.<br>
+Table2-1 Definition of SG-IO-E017 and Raspberry Pi pin<br>
+The Raspberry Pi is connected to the module, and the wiring diagram is shown in Table2-1.<br>
 ### 2.1.2、Demo Codes Usage
 #### 2.1.2.1、Wiringpi library installation